 - (a2) In order to engage in the practice of funeral directing or funeral service, such a licensee must own, be employed by, or otherwise be an agent of a licensed funeral establishment; except that such a licensee may practice funeral directing or funeral service if: if any of the following apply: - (1) Employed The licensee is employed by a college of mortuary science; orscience. - (2) The licensee:licensee does all of the following: - a.
 Maintains all of his or her the licensee's business records at a location made known to the Board and available for inspection by the Board under the same terms and conditions as the business records of a licensed funeral establishment; establishment. - b.
 Complies with rules and regulations imposed on funeral establishments and the funeral profession that are designed to protect consumers, to include, but not be limited to, the Federal Trade Commission's laws and rules requiring General Price Lists and Statements of Goods and Services; and Services. - c.
 Pays to the Board the funeral establishment license fee required by law and set by the Board. - d.
 Obtains and maintains a professional liability insurance policy with liability limits of at least one million dollars (\$1,000,000).
-Certificates of professional liability insurance shall be (i) submitted to the Board within 30 days of the initial registration of the licensee by the Board, (ii) made available during any inspection by the Board, and (iii) submitted to the Board upon request.
-The licensee shall notify the Board in writing within 30 days of any change in the insurer or any cancellation or suspension of policy. - e.
-Provides to the Board annually as a condition of renewal the name and address of the funeral establishment or embalming facility where embalming is performed, provided that an embalming facility may not be used for storing any dead human body in excess of 24 hours.
-The licensee shall notify the Board in writing within 30 days of any change in the funeral establishment or embalming facility with which the licensee has contracted or is affiliated.
+Certificates of professional liability insurance shall be (i) submitted to the Board within 30 days of the initial registration of the licensee by the Board and (ii) submitted to the Board upon request.
+The licensee shall notify the Board in writing within 30 days of any change in the insurer or any cancellation or suspension of policy.